ir33k/gmi100/README.md

 Right now there is no convenient method of configuration.
 You have to do it manually in code and recompile.
 To change:

-- path to history file - modify first argument of `fopen`.
+- path to history file - modify first argument of first `fopen`.
-- width of the lines - modify value of `W` variable.
-- maximum number of printed lines - modify value of `H` variable.
 - used memory (might be important for very big sites) modify `malloc`.
 - shortcuts - modify cases in `switch` statement.

-I would like to add possibility to modify some of those things without modifying the source code.
-I could use external configuration file like in Suckless software or pass constant values to program with compiler flags.
-But I would prefer to do it with program arguments or environment variables.
-We will see.

 How browsing history works